AWS EC2 Storage

 More details @ AWS S3

-• Elastic File Store – EFS provides a simple, fully managed, easy-to-set-up, scalable, serverless, and cost-optimized file storage
+• Elastic File System – EFS provides a simple, fully managed, easy-to-set-up, scalable, serverless, and cost-optimized file storage.

 • can automatically scale from gigabytes to petabytes of data without needing to provision storage.

-• offers highly durable, highly scalable, and highly available.
+• offers highly durable, highly scalable, and highly available storage.

-• stores data redundantly across multiple AZs in the same region
+• EFS Regional file systems (recommended) store data redundantly across multiple AZs in the same region.

 • grows and shrinks automatically as files are added and removed, so there is no need to manage storage procurement or provisioning.